Data Centers in Bulgaria

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated in and around Sofia, the nation's economic center.
-This provides low-latency connectivity to the city's growing technology, financial services, and business process outsourcing (BPO) industries.
+Proximity To Key Business Districts: Most data centers are concentrated in and around Sofia, the nation's capital and primary economic center.
+This proximity provides low-latency access for the city's thriving financial services, technology, and business process outsourcing industries.

-Regional Market Reach: Bulgaria’s strategic location makes it an effective hub for serving the Balkan Peninsula.
-It offers low-latency network paths to Romania, Serbia, Greece, North Macedonia, and Turkey, reaching a combined market of over 50 million people.
+Regional Market Reach: Bulgaria's strategic location makes it an ideal digital hub for the Balkan peninsula.
+It offers effective reach to neighboring markets including Romania, Greece, Serbia, North Macedonia, and Turkey, serving a combined population of over 50 million people with reduced latency.

-Tax Advantage For Data Centers: While no specific data center incentives exist, Bulgaria offers one of the most attractive general tax climates in the European Union.
-The country's low flat corporate income tax rate and overall cost-effective business environment reduce the total cost of ownership for digital infrastructure.
+Tax Advantage For Data Centers: While there are no direct incentives for data centers, Bulgaria offers one of the most favorable general tax climates in the European Union.
+The country's flat 10% corporate income tax rate helps lower overall operational costs and creates a financially efficient environment for establishing a regional presence.

 Natural Disaster Risk

-Bulgaria has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-The primary environmental hazards to consider are seismic activity and flooding.
+Bulgaria has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+While the aggregate risk is minimal, operators should engineer solutions to account for specific regional hazards.

-- Coastal Flood: A minor risk factor, primarily affecting the Black Sea coast.
+- Coastal Flood: A minor risk (2.9/10) for infrastructure located near the Black Sea coast.